tamer-dev/drupal-assignment/README.md

 3. Follow drupal installation steps

-4. During initial Drupal setup you will need database information you will find it in docker-compose.yml.
+4. During initial Drupal setup you will need database information you will find it in docker-compose.yml (choose PostgreSQL database).